BOJ maintains stimulus, cuts inflation forecast

 TOKYO The Bank of Japan maintained its massive monetary stimulus on Wednesday and expanded a loan programme aimed at encouraging banks to boost lending, signalling its resolve to achieve its ambitious 2 percent inflation target.

-As widely expected, the BOJ decided to maintain its pledge to increase base money, or cash and deposits at the central bank, at an annual pace of 80 trillion yen ($676 billion) through purchases of government bonds and risky assets.
+As widely expected, the BOJ decided to maintain its pledge to increase base money, or cash and deposits at the central bank, at an annual pace of 80 trillion yen (446 billion pounds) through purchases of government bonds and risky assets.

 The central bank extended the March deadline of two loan programmes, both aimed at nudging banks to lend more instead of sitting on their pile of cash, by one year.
 It increased the size of one of the programmes by 3 trillion yen, to 10 trillion yen.